Happy Friday! Today I’m taking you back to Portugal with me with my updated Lisbon guide!

 While most hotels have breakfast included, you may find yourself wanting to venture out for the first meal of the day!
 In that case, I have a couple reccos.
 The first is Vigário in Afalma, where we ate during my first trip–it was as delicious (I had a great egg scramble!) as it is quirky and cute.
 The second place is where we stopped for an iced coffee break on my most recent trip was, appropriately named, Break Cafe.
 We didn’t eat here, but the food looked great!
 It was also really adorable inside!

 Maria do Carmo (Lisboa Carmo hotel restaurant)

-If you happen to be staying at the Lisboa Carmo hotel (where I stayed on my first trip), their hotel restaurant is a solid option if you’re exhausted and not looking to venture far out!
+I don’t know if I would seek this spot out over the other places on this list, but, if you happen to be staying at the Lisboa Carmo hotel (where I stayed on my first trip), their hotel restaurant is a solid option if you’re exhausted and not looking to venture far out!
 Their menu also caters well to vegetarians/vegans!
 The decor is chic, and they had amazing live music–it wasn’t overly busy, and our bartender/server was an absolute gem.
 I would call this modern Portuguese cuisine, which is exactly what we were in the mood for–it really hit the spot!